Articles of organization:

 Section 1.
 Church Council

 Church Council provides leadership and direction to CMC through commissions and collaboration with Pastoral Team.
-Council forms work groups, ad hoc committees, or task forces to fulfill additional responsibilities emerging from our mission.
+Council forms task forces, committees, and commissions to fulfill additional responsibilities emerging from our mission.
 Church Council shall be composed of full or associate members selected by the Gifts Discernment Committee and affirmed by the congregation for the following positions and terms:

 - Chair (two-year term)